Codecademy/docs/content/general/concepts/json/json.md

 - [String](https://www.codecademy.com/resources/docs/general/string): A sequence of zero or more Unicode characters enclosed in double quotes.
 - `null`: An empty value represented by the word `null`.

-Whitespace is ignored between names, values, and punctuation.
+[Whitespace](https://www.codecademy.com/resources/docs/general/whitespace) (e.g., spaces, tabs, line feeds, and carriage returns) is ignored between names, values, and punctuation.
 The following four characters are all considered whitespace: space, tab, line feed, and carriage return.

-JSON objects cannot contain comments.
+JSON objects cannot contain [comments](https://www.codecademy.com/resources/docs/general/comment).

 Multiple JSON objects can be collected in an array-like sequence: